dev-lu/osint_toolkit/README.md

 ## Deploy with docker
 1. Download the repository and extract the files
 2. Navigate to the directory where the `docker-compose.yaml` file is located
+3. If you deploy the app on a remote machine, set the `BACKEND_URL` argument in the Compose file to the remote machines IP address
-3. Run the following command: `docker-compose up -d`
+4. Run the following command: `docker-compose up -d`
-4. Once the container is running, you can access the app in your browser at http://localhost:3000
+5. Once the container is running, you can access the app in your browser at http://localhost:3000

 ## Deploy from source
 ### Prerequisites